ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

-Fennel	Free (reseeds itself, grows like a weed in most climates) Juniper	5 sp (still need to buy - doesn't grow reliably here) Pepper	1 sp (can't grow in this climate - tropical plant) Salt	1 cp
+Fennel	Free (reseeds itself, grows like a weed in most climates) Juniper	5 sp (still need to buy - doesn't grow reliably here) Pepper	1 sp (can't grow in this climate - tropical plant) Salt (18 lbs)	5 sp 4 cp (can't avoid this - need it for curing) TOTAL	1 gp, 1 sp, 6 cp
-TOTAL	8 sp, 3 cp

 Export to Sheets